linuxdeepin/deepin-manual/manual/deepin-screenshot/es_ES/index.md

 The detailed kinds are in the following:

-* When taking a screenshot of the window, the saving format is "DeepinScreenshot+ window name+date and time".
+* When taking una captura de pantalla of la ventana, the saving format is "DeepinScreenshot+ window name+date and time".

-* When taking a screenshot of desktop components (such as Dock, Launcher and Control Center), the saving format is "DeepinScreenshot+desktop component name+date and time".
+* When taking una captura de pantalla of desktop components (such as Dock, Launcher and Control Center), the saving format is "DeepinScreenshot+desktop component name+date and time".

-* When taking a screenshot of free area, the saving format is "DeepinScreenshot+areaname+date and time".
+* When taking una captura de pantalla of free area, the saving format is "DeepinScreenshot+areaname+date and time".